-The Governor's Highway Safety Program (GHSP) provides funding directly to law enforcement and other agencies across the State as well as nongovernmental entities to support various programs like "Click It or Ticket" and "Booze It & Lose It".
+The Governor's Highway Safety Program (GHSP) provides funding directly to law enforcement and other agencies, nonprofits and governmental entities across the State a to support various programs like "Click It or Ticket" and "Booze It & Lose It".
 Many finance directors do not know about the existence of such funding because no paperwork goes through their office.
 If your client's confirmation details such payments, please check with their local law enforcement agency.